 The server shall generate this component (specified in clause 5.2.3.2.5 of the present document) if the request included the optional input (specified in clause 5.1.4.2.3 of the present document) requesting the generation of a (signed or unsigned) validation report.

-The server shall generate one component of this type for each processed signature, and shall place it as child component of the component that encloses the processing details for the referenced signature.
+If the server has been requested to validate a set of N signatures, it may choose either:

+Generating one unique validation report reporting on the validation of the N validated signatures; in this case it shall incorporate this validation report component into the validation response message as a child of the optional outputs component, OR

+generating as many validation reports (N) as validated signatures, each one reporting on the validation of one signature; in this case it shall incorporate each validation report as a child of the signature processing results container with the details of the validated signature, OR

+implementing a mixed solution:

+generating one validation report with details of the validation of a subset of M (being M<N) validated signatures; as in bullet 1) it shall incorporate it into the response message as child of the optional outputs component, AND

+generating N-M validation reports each one reporting on the validation of one of the N-M signatures not present in the aforementioned subset; as in bullet 2), it shall incorporate each one of these N-M validation reports as child of the signature processing results container with the details of the validated signature.

 8.4.3.4 Building component for notifying the signature validation policy applied during the validation

 The server shall include this component (specified in clause 5.2.3.2.3 of the present document) if the request included the optional input (specified in clause 5.1.4.2.2 of the present document) requesting that the server uses a certain signature validation policy for validating any signature.